Chubb’s TD run in OT powers Browns past Brady, Bucs 23-17

 INJURIES

 Buccaneers: RT Tristan Wirfs was carted off the field in OT after sustaining an apparent serious leg injury.
-Players on both teams knelt as he was being checked by medical personnel. ...
-S Antoine Winfield Jr. was evaluated for a concussion in the first half, but returned.
+He favored the leg while walking in the locker room.
+"You hope it’s not as bad as it looks,” coach Todd Bowles said.

 UP NEXT